-There are various challenges that come with a dementia diagnosis – memory loss, confusion, a change of behaviour and anxiety all being factors, but that’s where our dementia care specialists at Helping Hands Gloucester can step in.
+There are various challenges that come with a dementia diagnosis – memory loss, confusion, a change of behaviour and anxiety all being factors, but that’s where our dementia care specialists in our home care Gloucester team can step in.
 They’ll be able to support you or a loved one right at home where they feel most comfortable and safe, helping to relieve any worries and support you to live well with dementia.

 Home care for someone with dementia enables them to live life on their terms, choosing when and how they receive their care and what it entails.
 There is no need to worry about leaving your home where you may have lived for years with a partner or spouse – we can come to you and provide one-to-one, person-centred care in your own home.
 And there’s no set wake up calls or menus either; we’ll work with you to find out exactly what you like and ensure you have the choice to eat what meals you like and get up and go to bed when you prefer.